Building a Euros sweepstake website with 11ty

 Graphics

 I wanted it to look like an old 8-bit football game but that didn't quite pan out.
-The main reason was the lack of authentic typefaces that were actually readable.
+The most authentic typefaces I could find were also pretty that were actually readable so I played it safe with Roboto Mono.

 I created pixel-art style icons for family members and the country flags.
 I based the family member's heads on those in the 90s football game Sensible Soccer.